emb-riscv/specs-markdown/interrupt-controller.md

 * `active`: interrupts can either be in an active (being served) or inactive state
 * `prio`: interrupt priority

-To store and control these attributes, each interrupt has a per-hart two 32-bits registers:
+To store and control these attributes, each interrupt has two 32-bits registers:

 | Offset | Name | Width | Type | Reset | Description |
 |:-------|:-----|:------|:-----|:------|-------------|